judz5/APCSA_2020/unit_9/src/README.md

 - BlackJack 6 (3/26/21)

 ----
-Issues with values because the blackjack value of the card is in the blackjack card class, but a deck is made up of Cards not blackjack cards, so the values are not correct fixed by making the values in the card class not the blackJackCard class
+I had issues with getting the blackjack value of the card, because a deck was made up of CARDS not BLACKJACKCARDS.
+In order to fix this I made the getvalue method in the card class return the blackjack value of the cards.